 The flag raising:

-After the lifting of the fish, we set out on our walk.
+After the lifting of the fish, we prepared for our walk.
+In true Japanese fashion, we spent time stretching first, moving our bodies in time to the “Radio Taisou,” a music track with stretching instructions which apparently is well known as a warm-up song here (you can watch a version of it that I found on YouTube at this link).
+After a proper amount of stretching, we set out for some strolling.
 My friend and I had chosen the 5-km course, so away we went, over country roads and through the woods and hills filled with fresh spring foliage (or, as my friend taught me to say in Japanese, shinryoku, which can be translated as “new green”).

 It was a gorgeous day for a walk!
 This was one of the hilltop houses that we found tucked away in the woods as we walked: